rathgar/chowdown/_recipes/easy_sourdough_loaves.md

  - Fold 2
  - Fold 3

-### 19:00 - Preshape your loaves
+### 19:00 - Pre-shape your loaves

+- Divide the dough into two using a floured scraper.
+- Pre-shape each half using the scraper by pushing the edges under and gently turning the dough, until you get a neat dome.
+- Cover and leave to rest for 15 minutes

 ### 19:25 - Shape
-Form the loaves with pull & turn method and place them in their proofing baskets.
-Place them in plastic bags to prevent drying out, and proof them overnight in the fridge for 14-15 hours.
+- Form the loaves with pull & turn method.
+- Place them in their proofing baskets.
+- Cover with plastic bags to prevent drying out.
+- Proof them overnight in the fridge for 14-15 hours.

 ## The next day

+Keep loaves in the fridge until it's time to bake them in the oven.
+Cold to super hot.

 ### 09:00 - Preheat oven
-Place dutch ovens in there from cold, to get them super hot, for one hour.
-Keep loaves in the fridge until time to bake.
+- Place dutch ovens in the cold oven and preheat to 245°C for one hour.

 ### 10:00 - Bake
+- Optionally score
+- Bake your loaves for 20 mins, lid on
+- 25-30 mins lid off
-Optionally score, and bake your loaves.
-Cool them on wire racks.
+- Cool them on wire racks

 Originally from: Josh Weissman